-The internal control and risk management system at UNIQA Insurance Group AG is comprised of transparent systems that encompass all company activities and include a systematic and permanent approach, based on a defined risk strategy, with the following elements: identification, analysis, evaluation, management, documentation and communication of risks, as well as the monitoring of these activities.
+The internal control and risk management system at UNIQA Insurance Group AG are comprised of transparent systems that encompass all company activities and that include a systematic and permanent approach, on the basis of a defined risk strategy, with the following elements: identification, analysis, evaluation, management, documentation and communication of risks as well as the monitoring of these activities.
 The scope and orientation of these systems were designed on the basis of company-specific requirements.
 Despite the creation of appropriate frameworks, there is always a certain residual risk because even appropriate and functional systems cannot guarantee absolute security with regard to the identification and management of risks.